-MARTA uses Vapor Wake dogs
+MARTA uses Vapor Detection dogs

-The Metropolitan Atlanta Rapid Transit Authority or MARTA, the principal public transport operator in the Atlanta metropolitan area, uses Vapor Wake dogs to protect their infrastructure and passengers.
+The Metropolitan Atlanta Rapid Transit Authority or MARTA, the principal public transport operator in the Atlanta metropolitan area, uses Vapor Detection dogs to protect their infrastructure and passengers.
 Chloe Payne, a five-year MARTA canine officer who trained at Auburn University, says her dog brings a sense of security and comfort to passengers on the trains on which she works.
-Payne trains her dog daily on Atlanta’s rapid transit system and believes that she can move around easily with her Labrador Vapor Wake dog because passengers are not afraid of the dog.
+Payne trains her dog daily on Atlanta’s rapid transit system and believes that she can move around easily with her Labrador Vapor Detection dog because passengers are not afraid of the dog.

 Payne attended another dog training program prior to training at Auburn University, but she believes that the Auburn dogs and training techniques were far superior.
 Moreover, Auburn customized a program for MARTA officers to address their needs, and can create a customized program for other organizations as well.

 Places of worship also use Vapor Detection dogs